 Can Himalayan Salt Go Bad?

 Yes, just like any other salt, Himalayan salt can also go bad but only if proper measures are not taken.
-With time, its taste can surely go bad and mainly this happens because of the dust particles and bad odor it absorbs from its atmosphere.
-This is another reason for keeping your salt in an airtight container and storing it in a dry place.
+With time, the taste can surely go bad and this happens because of the dust particles and bad odor that it absorbs from the atmosphere.

 The Himalayan salt is sustainable and generally does not expire if you take proper measures.
-But if you are using it in the powder form then it can start forming hard lumps and clusters and this happens mostly due to exposure with moisture.
+But if you are using it in powder form then it can start forming hard lumps and clusters and this happens mostly due to exposure to moisture.
 So it is necessary to check the salt before using it and keep a check on its appearance and taste as well.